chiragDhawan/udacityMlDevOpsProj3/README.md

 For the first 2 points call pytest -vv . from the root folder For the liveApiTesting call python test/test_api.py for slice call python test/slice_check.py

+# Github Actions
+Github actions have been created for the repo
+It installs dependencies
+Configures aws credentials
+Runs dvc pull
+Installs dependencies
+Runs flake8
+Runs pytest